nooku/www.nooku.org/_posts/2014-12-12-how-to-do-todos-so-well.md

 #### [Backend](http://guides.nooku.org/get-started/com_todo-backend.md)

-What good would a Joomla Component Tutorial be without touching on the most important areas of concern with the backend.
-We do that and also try to bring forward some important concepts.
+What good would a Joomla Component Tutorial be without touching on the most important areas of concern with regard to backend.
+We do that and also try to bring forward and reinforce more important concepts.
 You will create more views, add toolbars, and learn a little about the dispatcher.

 * [Component Entry Point](get-started/backend-entry-point.md)
 * [Create a View](get-started/create-a-view.md)